 About the FVCC Honors Symposium

-The Flathead Valley Community College Honors Symposium offers FVCC students and members of the community five opportunities in February and March to hear science experts address various topics that support this year’s theme, “The Next America: How Millennials are Changing Everything.”
+The Flathead Valley Community College Honors Symposium offers FVCC students and members of the community five opportunities in February and March to hear experts address various topics that support this year’s theme, “The Next America: How Millennials are Changing Everything.”
 The college brings these free lectures to the community to provide credible and substantive information on important topics of public interest.

 2015 Lecture Schedule